 Slow Food is an international, grassroots organization that links the pleasure of good food with a commitment to local communities and the environment.
 Slow Food Hamilton College takes this traditional philosophy one step further and spotlights the interconnectivity between our environment, food, and health.
 We work to promote fair food education, increase the availability of clean and healthy food, and defend the world’s biodiversity.
 Hamilton is part of the Real Food Challenge, a national campaign to transform college and university food purchasing toward a just and sustainable world through the power of youth.
 The national goal is to shift, by 2020, $1 billion of existing university food budgets toward “real” food, meaning local or community-based, fair, ecologically sound and humane food.
 The campus Real Food Challenge hopes to sign a commitment with Bon Appétit and the Office of the President to increase the percentage of real food to more than 20% by 2020, which will help distinguish Hamilton as a leading institution in sustainability.

-In collaboration with HEAG, the Physical Plant has committed to installing eight water-bottle hydration stations across campus for the 2014-15 academic year.
+In collaboration with HEAG, the Facilities Management has committed to installing eight water-bottle hydration stations across campus for the 2014-15 academic year.
 A total of five already have been installed in The Kennedy Center for Theatre and the Studio Arts, Sage Rink, Blood Fitness Center and the Physical Plant.
 Hydration stations will soon be installed in the Burke Library all-night reading room, the Taylor Science Center near Café Opus 2 and the Field House main entrance.